Name: Simon GURRIER JONES

 Simon will know what he is talking about.

-Simon, your brother was married last year.
+Simon, your brother is now married.
 Samantha's Dad Geoff has also asked me to post his e mail address in case you wish to contact him privately - firstname.lastname@example.org .
 They just want to know you're okay and they have very important news they need to tell you.

 Note from Nicole - this is a case I feel very close to.
 I have been in regular contact with Simon's family and most of the information contained on this page has come directly from them.